John Caird (director)

 John Newport Caird (born 22 September 1948) is an English stage director and writer of plays, musicals and operas.
-He is an honorary associate director of the Royal Shakespeare Company, was for many years a regular director with the Royal National Theatre of Great Britain and is the principal guest director of the Royal Dramatic Theatre, Stockholm (Dramaten).
+He is an honorary associate director of the Royal Shakespeare Company, was for many years a regular director with the Royal National Theatre of Great Britain and the principal guest director of the Royal Dramatic Theatre, Stockholm (Dramaten).

 Early years

 Caird was born in Edmonton, Alberta, Canada, to English parents George Bradford Caird, Oxford theologian and principal of Mansfield College, Oxford and Viola Mary Newport (born 1922 in Reigate, Surrey), poet and librarian.

 He lived in Montreal and attended Selwyn House School.
 His family moved back to England in 1959 to Oxford, where he attended Magdalen College School from 1959 to 1967.
 He studied acting at the Bristol Old Vic Theatre School from 1967 to 1969.

 Caird worked as an actor and stage manager at various English repertory theatres and in London's West End before embarking on his directorial career at Contact Theatre, in Manchester in 1973.